Alicia Munoz, LPC

 My Role as a Therapist

-I'm here to help you feel better.
-Feeling better in the long-term includes temporary discomfort in the short term.
+I'm here to help you enjoy your life and your relationships.
+Feeling better in the long-term sometimes includes temporary discomfort in the short term.
 Because avoidance tends to underlie the issues in our lives that lead us to seek therapy, I work with you, at your pace, to process feelings, fears, needs and internal conflicts from the past and present that may be interfering with achieving your goals.

 Why Going to Therapy Does Not Mean You are Weak or Flawed